Powerball Ticket Scanner

 Accuracy Limits You Should Know

 The Powerball ticket scanner is a convenience tool, not an official lottery validation system.
 It can read the wrong line if a ticket has several plays in a tight block.
 It can confuse a date, transaction number, or retailer code with a play line if the photo is blurry.
-It can also fail completely in browsers that do not provide local text detection.
+It can also fail when the server OCR endpoint is temporarily unavailable or when the photo cuts off the red Powerball.
 That is why the Powerball ticket scanner always leaves the number fields editable.
 You should compare every detected number with the paper ticket before you press the check button, especially if the result might involve a claim office visit.

 This page checks Powerball numbers only.
 It does not scan scratch-off tickets, Cash4Life, Mega Millions, state pick games, barcodes, QR codes, or retailer validation codes.
 It also does not prove that a ticket is authentic, unexpired, or eligible to claim.
 If the Powerball ticket scanner shows a win, sign the back of the ticket immediately, keep the original ticket safe, and verify the claim rules with the state lottery that sold the ticket.